 The Work Track generally agreed that that the ASP should be open to applicants regardless of their location.
 How will eligibility criteria need to be adjusted to accommodate any change in scope of the program?

 Metrics: What does success look like?
 Is it the sheer number of applications and/or those approved?
+Something else?
 Or a comparison of the number that considered applying vs. the number that actually completed the application process (e.g., developed its business plan, established financial sustainability, secured its sources of funds, ensured accuracy of information?)

 What are realistic expectations for the ASP in developing regions, where there may be critical domain name industry infrastructure absent or where operating a registry may simply not be a priority for the potential applicants?